Bolam, County Durham

 Bolam is a small village located in County Durham, England.
-The village population (including Hilton and Morton Tinmouth) at the 2011 census was 209.
+The parish population (including Hilton and Morton Tinmouth) at the 2011 census was 209, in 2021 the parish of Bolam alone had 84.
 It is situated a few miles to the north-west of Darlington.

 In 2009 Npower Renewables identified an area of land to the north-west of Bolam as a possible site for the location of seven wind turbines, each up to 125 metres tall.

+Etymology

+The name Bolam was first recorded as Bolum in c.
+1155.
+It may derive from Old English bol ("high swell of land") + ham ("homstead").
+Or else, it may mean "at the tree trunks"; from Old English bola, Old Norse bolr ("tree-trunk, log, plank").